Velocidex/velociraptor-web/content/docs/artifacts/misc/_index.md

            FROM pslist(pid=getpid())
          })

-  - precondition: SELECT OS From info() where OS = 'linux'
+  - precondition: SELECT OS From info() where OS != 'windows'
     queries:
       - SELECT * from foreach(
          row={